jt14den/SWC-Cheatsheets/r-novice-gapminder2.md

     -   Indent code inside loops, functions, and if statements
     -   Use good variable & function names and don't overwrite variables
     -   Use lots of comments to explain what lines of code do
-    -   There's an R style guide: [http://adv-r.had.co.nz/Style.html](http://adv-r.had.co.nz/Style.html)
+    -   There's an R style guide: [http://style.tidyverse.org](http://style.tidyverse.org)
-        -   Preferences > Code > Diagnostics, gives you tiny warnings to envorce
+        -   Preferences > Code > Diagnostics, gives you tiny warnings to enforce
 -   Break down problems into bite-sized pieces and keep things modular
     -   e.g. using functions, or even separate files.
     -   I like to have an R script to get my data from csv ready for analysis